kubernetes/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 provided along with Kubernetes, but many clusters are integrated with external authz systems (using plugins).

-People offering reasonably dangerous extenstions / new fields need assurances that these things can be secured in any environment, and that they can offer instructions on doing so mostly independantly of the backend authz system (because they may not even be able to identify all implementations).
+People offering reasonably dangerous extensions / new fields need assurances that these things can be secured in any environment, and that they can offer instructions on doing so mostly independently of the backend authz system (because they may not even be able to identify all implementations).

 Therefore, __modifying a single authz system can't solve the problem__.